maartenba/myget-documentation/frequently-asked-questions-faq.md

 ### Does MyGet support Mono?

-As long as NuGet.Core and the NuGet CLI support Mono, we'll do the same.
+As long as NuGet and the NuGet CLI support Mono, we'll do the same.

 The command-line application (*nuget.exe*) builds and runs under Mono and allows you to create packages in Mono.
-This is especially true for Mono on Windows, but there are some known issues for Mono on
+This is especially true for Mono on Windows, but there are some known issues for Mono on Linux.